Consistent line clustering using geometric hypergraphs: Information-theoretic bounds

-The following theorem considers the oracle setting, where the equations of the two line segments are known.
-Community recovery then reduces to a sequence of Gaussian hypothesis tests, and we can compute the critical signal-to-noise ratio at which detection becomes impossible.
-Since this same ratio forms a lower bound for the unknown-line problem, any algorithm that matches it in the oracle case also achieves the information-theoretic threshold when the lines must be estimated.
+The following theorem considers an oracle setting where the two latent lines are known.
+Community recovery then reduces to a sequence of Gaussian hypothesis tests, and we can compute a signal-to-noise ratio at which detection becomes impossible.

-\begin{theorem} Let $L_1 \subset \mathbb{R}^2$ and $L_2 \subset \mathbb{R}^2$ be line segments of equal length that intersect at their midpoint.
-Let the pair $\bz, \bX$ be sampled from $\GLMM_N(L_1, L_2, \sigma_N)$.
-For known model parameters we have: \begin{enumerate} \item Exact recovery is possible if and only if $\sigma_N \ll N^{-1}$. \item Almost exact recovery is possible if and only if $\sigma_N \ll 1$. \end{enumerate} In each case, the maximum likelihood estimator achieves these results.
-If the stated conditions are not met, no method can achieve recovery.

-\end{theorem} Theorem \ref{thm:information_theory} states information-theoretic thresholds for any fixed angle $\alpha\in(0,\pi)$ between the line segments.
-The critical noise level depends only on the point density and not on $\alpha$, which is to say, the recovery threshold is angle-invariant.
-In the algorithmic half of the paper, we focus on the right-angle case $\alpha=\pi/2$ as we consider this the easiest algebraic setting.
-Because the information-theoretic threshold itself is independent of $\alpha$ and the algorithm does not exploit orthogonality in any way, the same proof---with more involved trigonometric bookkeeping---should extend to every fixed angle.